cfengine/documentation/reference/promise-types/packages.markdown

 Package promises are like `commands` promises in the sense that CFEngine promises nothing about the outcome of executing a command.
 All it can promise is to interface with it, starting it and using the results in good faith.
-Packages are basically \`outsourced', to invoke IT parlance.
+Packages are basically 'outsourced', to invoke IT parlance.

 **Behaviour**